 1. Your teaching BFF knows exactly how you like your coffee.

 And sometimes gets you one without even asking, like a quiet, all-knowing caffeine angel.

-2. And can talk you off a ledge.
+2. They can always talk you off a ledge.

-Your teaching BFF is the one you go to after the tub of glitter was spilled on your floor, your computer deletes the 45-question final you were working on, or you get a passive-aggressive email that was sent schoolwide, but you know was directed at your department.
+Your teaching BFF is the one you go to after the tub of glitter was spilled on your floor; your computer deletes the 45-question final you were working on; or you get a passive-aggressive email that was sent to the entire school, but you know it was directed at your department.
 Ten minutes together and you’re cool as a cucumber again.

 3. Your teaching BFF has your back.

 When you’re about to leave for school and your kid starts projectile-vomiting, you know that after just one text, your teaching BFF will email the principal, make copies of your lesson, and help the substitute get situated.
 Why?
 Because you’d do the same in a heartbeat.

 When you have big aspirations and lofty goals, all for the betterment of your students, you need someone to tell you to go for it.

 5. They also know when to tell you no.